nomic-ai/gpt4all/gpt4all-chat/contributing_translations.md

 - Navigate to the translation file you're interested in contributing to.
 This file will be located in the gpt4all `translations` directory found on your local filesystem after you've cloned the gpt4all github repository.
-It is this folder [gpt4all/gpt4all-chat/translations](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat/translations) located on your local fileystem after cloning the repository.
+It is this folder [gpt4all/gpt4all-chat/translations](https://github.com/nomic-ai/gpt4all/tree/main/gpt4all-chat/translations) located on your local filesystem after cloning the repository.

 ## Information on how to use Qt Linguist